Table of Contents

 Abstract

 Cancer development and progression is strongly associated with somatic mutations.
-From oncogenic hits that initiate the primary tumor formation till metastasis, the tumor mutational burden (TBM) plays a prominent role in disease progression for the vast majority of cancer types.
-Heterogeneous mutational loads or genetic heterogeneity not only between individuals, but also between tumor cells, are causal to transcriptomic and proteomic discrepancies and to phenotypic diversity.
-In addition to mut [...]
+From oncogenic hits that initiate the primary tumor formation to metastasis, the tumor mutational burden (TMB) plays a prominent role in the disease progression for the vast majority of cancer types.
+Not only are heterogeneous mutational loads or genetic heterogeneity causal to transcriptomic and proteomic discrepancies and to phenotypic diversity between individuals, they are also between tumor cells.
+But in addit [...]

 Open Access Review